AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

 * SOAP Webservice request is malformed within AEM Forms.
 NPR-29013: Hotfix for CQ-4265443
 * No error message is displayed while testing SOAP service, in case of an incorrect date value.
 Hotfix for CQ-4265445

-#### Forms - Interactive Communication & Forms - Correspondence Management {#forms-interactive-communication-correspondence-management}
+#### Forms - Interactive Communication &amp; Forms - Correspondence Management {#forms-interactive-communication-correspondence-management}

 * Create Correspondence UI (CCR UI) fails to handle a float number.
 NPR-29210: Hotfix for CQ-4254201
 * The tooltip set on a variable is not visible on the Create Correspondence UI (CCR UI).
 NPR-29739: Hotfix for CQ-4250533